DIY Natural Cleaning Products

 Generally, living in a cold climate (Canada) you spend a lot of your time indoors and what I have learned is that a lot of the cleaning products that are available on the market today contain many chemicals that can be harmful to our health, especially if used long term.
 They can be irritating to our skin – many cleansers say that you have to wear gloves or that you have to rinse the area with water after using – so that’s the first indication that they probably are not the best choice if our health is a priority.

 And, they contain ‘fragrances’ which is really just a blanket term for hundreds of chemicals to hide under.
 When we are breathing ‘fragrances’ in, it can be very irritating and may cause issues with respiration over the long term.

-Also while doing research, I came across a really interesting fact that was kind of disturbing, it was found that women who work from home were 55% more likely to get breast cancer and I think that just speaks to the fact that our our homes’ inner pollution is worse than the pollution outside of the home.
+Also while doing research, I came across a really interesting fact that you’ll want to know about about.
+It was found that women who work from home were 55% more likely to get breast cancer and I believe that just speaks to the fact that our our homes’ inner pollution is worse than the pollution outside of the home.